TREATMENT AND THE CAUSES OF BLEPHARITIS AT THE VISION CENTER

 The Vision Center provides comprehensive eye care and treatment for a variety of vision and eye health concerns.
 We aim to provide the support our patients need to understand the treatment and causes of blepharitis and other conditions they may have.
 This condition, a type of inflammation of the eyelids, is not something you should put off getting help for from a trusted optometrist.

-When to See an Optometrist in Lubbock for Blepharitis
+When to See an Optometrist for Blepharitis

 Blepharitis is a condition in which the eyelids become inflamed.
 It often impacts the area where the eyelashes grow and generally impacts both eyes at the same time.
 The causes of blepharitis are not always clear, but generally, this condition occurs when the oil glands located at the very bottom of the eyelashes become clogged.
 This creates irritation and inflammation.
 It can also be brought on by other diseases as well.
 Though this condition is treatable, it can become chronic.
 This type of eyelid inflammation generally will not improve on its own fully.